WillOram/AzureAD-incident-response/README.md

 Nobelium distinguished itself from other threat actors, in its skill and adeptness at compromising organisations' Azure AD and Microsoft 365 cloud environments.
 Nobelium has been able to do this by combining both well known techniques (e.g. password spraying) and novel techniques into innovative attack paths that allow them to compromise accounts and gain long-term and stealthy access to data stored in cloud services.
 This is likely reflective of a significant investment Nobelium has made in researching offensive techniques against Microsoft cloud environments.

 We will almost certainly see the techniques and tradecraft Nobelium has developed trickling down to other threat actors over the next couple of years, after Nobelium has demonstrated their effectiveness at gaining stealthy access to data.
-Nobelium has also demonstrated how these techniques can be used to evade traditional endpoint and network security monitoring, making them especially effective at targeting more organisations with more mature cyber security controls that can reliably detect common attacker techniques on endpoints.
+Nobelium has also demonstrated how these techniques can be used to evade traditional endpoint and network security monitoring, making them especially effective at targeting  organisations with more mature cyber security controls that can reliably detect common attacker techniques on endpoints.

 We are also likely to see other threat actors following Nobelium's lead in targeting cloud services, given the sensitive data organizations are storing in cloud services often without sufficiently considering the security controls required to protect and monitor it.